RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 Let me know if you'd like a platform of yours integrated with the IWE or with CrossPost and I can look into it!

-And now go write that content!
+And now go let your content be seen!